digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 			- #done Timing of polling needs to be configurable
 			- #done User requests and internal staff requests go into Emu and link to object/collection – these are then polled and pulled into Goobi to create a new digitisation ticket/request.
 A flag is needed when there are no object/item level records and therefore the selected metadata records in Emu to attach the digitisation output/s to.
 Is this a new step in the Goobi workflow?
 This flag would either stop the digitization or the ingestion to Fedora/Preservation API we need confirmation from intranda as to where this sits in the workflow.
 A report on what tickets/requests are held up at this stage will enable UoL to understand the cataloguing backlog.
 N.B.
 Some of the content to be migrated from the Z drive will need this flag in place.
 			- intranda to confirm they can poll Emu via API for digitisation requests
-				- #Leeds how exactly can we poll new records if we do not know their identifiers, how to find out about new requests?
+				- #done Leeds how exactly can we poll new records if we do not know their identifiers, how to find out about new requests?
+This will be based on the last time the requests have been polled, so goobi needs to record this date/time
 			- #done Excel imports are for item/object metadata.
 			- #done Having a separate workflow for digitisation without cataloguing is necessary, but not just for images to be joined with catalogue records.
 The requirement may actually be two workflows:
 				1. #done A workflow to capture and store images, ready to be matched with records/IDs when catalogued.
 Images would be stored in a `holding area` until this is possible.